swiftlang/swift-evolution/proposals/0247-contiguous-strings.md

 ##### 1. Add it as a protocol extension

 This approach would add the functions in an extension, ideally resilient and versioned.
-Unfortunately, `makeContiguous()` wouldn’t be implementable, as we cannot reassign self to a concrete type, so we’d have to add some additional requirements to StringProtocol surrounding forming a new contiguous string of the same concrete type.
+Unfortunately, `makeContiguousUTF8()` wouldn’t be implementable, as we cannot reassign self to a concrete type, so we’d have to add some additional requirements to StringProtocol surrounding forming a new contiguous string of the same concrete type.

 ##### 2. Add it as a requirement with a default implementation

 This approach would add it as a customization hook that’s dynamically dispatched to the concrete type’s real implementations.
 The default implementation would be resilient and versioned and trap if called; any new conformers to StringProtocol would need to be versioned and accommodated here.

 Adding new versioned-and-defaulted requirements to a protocol can be done at any point while preserving ABI stability.
 For now, we’re not sure it’s worth the extra witness table entries at this point.
-This also hits some of the pain points of option 1: any conformers to StringProtocol must satisfy `makeContiguous`’s post-condition of ensuring contiguity without changing concrete type.
+This also hits some of the pain points of option 1: any conformers to StringProtocol must satisfy `makeContiguousUTF8`’s post-condition of ensuring contiguity without changing concrete type.

 This can be added in the future.

-### Name it `isContiguousUTF8` and `makeContiguousUTF8()`

-This proposal is introducing the concept of "contiguous strings" which is blessed as *the* fast-path in String's stable ABI for strings that can provide UTF-8 contents in contiguous memory.
-If a string cannot provide UTF-8 content in contiguous memory, it does receive these benefits, even if it happens to have content in some other encoding in contiguous memory.

-We feel the concept of string contiguity in Swift is inherently tied to UTF-8, and worth claiming the term "contiguous" unqualified in encoding.
-That being said, this is a weakly held opinion and `isContiguousUTF8` is acceptable as well.

 ### Put this on the UTF8View